WebstaurantStore / Food Service Resources / Cooking Equipment / How to Choose the Best Commercial Deep Fryer

 The most common widths range between 11" and 34", but you can find models that go up to 94".
 Manufacturers typically measure tank capacities in pounds or maximum oil volume.
 Capacities can range up to almost 500 lb.

-You can take multiple units and set them up side by side to create batteries of your own, which gives more precise control over your production rates.
-Consider the number of customers you see on a daily basis, as well as the diversity of your menu.
+You can take multiple units and set them up side by side to create batteries of your own, which gives you more precise control over your production rates.
+Consider the number of customers you see daily as well as the diversity of your menu.
+You can get split-tank fryers that fit in one footprint but accommodate multiple items - usually two.

-Advanced Controls and Options
+Advanced Controls and Features

 • Energy-efficient models: Some energy-efficient models have a blower system powered by an economical electric motor, which pushes or pulls heat from combustion through the unit.
 It doesn't have to rely solely on gas pressure to heat the tank.
 Others have premix burners that mix precise combos of gas and air to achieve excellent efficiency rates.